GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 FRANCESC: That was really cool.
 Basically, Firebase is used everywhere, even to decide what's the ID for every phone.
 We just start with one, and you start just clicking around the phones, and everything just works very well.
 RAY: And you know what else?
 That was really good that we have done this.
 Like, because we are using Firebase and we're developing this demo to just make it work in the first place, we didn't really think about how to visualize this with a audience.
 Like, how do we show this to the audience?
 'Cause you can't actually just go and click a photo and--without seeing how things are being done or taking place behind the scenes.
 So because we are using Firebase to store all of the state, it was really to just get that stream of data pulled down into a HTML5 page and just being able to visualize that, and then we are able to build this visualization tool in about, I don't know, like, half a day to a day.
 FRANCESC: Yeah, that was awesome.
-RAY: [inaudible] POC so that people can actually see on the big screen of what's taking place behind the scenes in the Google Cloud Platform.
+RAY: [inaudible] POC so that people can actually see on the big screen of what's taking place behind the scenes in the Google Cloud.
 FRANCESC: Yeah, it went from watching logs on the monitoring page to all of a sudden having, like, images and showing you what is being extracted was being uploaded and so on in, like, half a day, so.
 BRET: Animations and everything.
 That was pretty cool.
 MARK: Yeah.